Jcuzzupi/hello-world/README.md

 Git HUb Test

+I like to draw.
-I like to draw and hope to get into an animation course.
-I hate school and want to go to bed.
+I hope to get into an animation course.
+I hate school.
+I want to go to bed.
+I like thai food